PDA-UR/Sketchable-Interaction/SI-Doc/abstract_concept/abstract_concept.md

 ### Link

-The Linking of regions, the third concept of the three fundamental concepts of interactive regions, is also crucial for interacting with SI.
+Last but not least, the Linking of regions is the third concept and last fundamental concept of interactive regions and crucial for interacting with SI.
 Regions can be linked via *attributes* according to their capabilities.
-This works similar to the connection of regions to process-graphs, however, does not incorporate a region's effect as it is no attribute.
+This works similar to the connection of regions to process-graphs, however, does not incorporate a region's effect as an effect is not an attribute.

 ### Attribute